Dionne quintuplets: In popular culture

+A 1978 documentary Dionne Quintuplets, narrated by Pierre Berton, included news footage and interviews.

+The 1994 TV miniseries Million Dollar Babies was based on the novel Time of Their Lives—The Dionne Tragedy.

 The publicity around the birth and display of the quintuplets inspired the 1999 episode of The Simpsons, "Eight Misbehavin'.

 In 2018, the birth of the quintuplets was named a National Historic Event.